Below are useful guidelines on what is required or recommended to make your visit to Baja and return home smooth.

 According to Mexican customs officials (Aduana Mexico), generally you may bring your personal luggage, personal belongings and up to US $75 of merchandise if crossing by land.
 The exemption accumulates if you have other family members traveling with you.
 Mexican customs has a duty free list of what can be brought into Mexico.
 Read more about bringing personal items into Mexico and how to cross the border.

-U.S. and Canadian citizens are now required to carry a passport, passport card, or other authorized form of documentation, like an Enhanced Driver's License, SENTRI pass, NEXUS or FAST pass in order to return to the U.S.
+U.S. and Canadian citizens are now asked to carry a passport, passport card, or other authorized form of documentation, like an Enhanced Driver's License, SENTRI pass, NEXUS or FAST pass in order to return to the U.S. Crossing with a birth certificate and a picture ID like a drivers license is still allowed, but may create delays.

 Generally, you may bring back belongings that you took with you on your trip and up to US $800 in items acquired outside of the U.S. Certain items like handicrafts are not counted towards the US $800 exemption and can be brought across as long as they are for personal use.
 Read more about U.S. Customs and Border Protection regulations about returning to the U.S.

 Join the SENTRI program, or get a passport card to use the Ready Lane, or get a Border Fast Pass.
 The SENTRI lanes are dedicated lanes for enrolled vehicles and passengers.
 The wait to cross, especially on weekends and rush hour, is greatly reduced.
-Border Fast Pass is a one use coupon that can be obtained from various venues such as hotels and medical centers in Tijuana, Rosarito and Ensenada that allows you entry to a special lane with less border wait.
+The Ready Lanes are also dedicated lanes only for holders of RFID technology cards, like the passport card, SENTRI, and others.
+The Border Fast Pass is a one use coupon that can be obtained from various venues such as hotels and medical centers in Tijuana, Rosarito and Ensenada that allows you entry to a special lane with less border wait.
 Read more about the Border Fast Pass.